garcia-sonia/Rock-Paper-Scissors/README.md

 ## Credits

+All content in the game "Rock Papers Scissors by the Sea" was written by myself.
+The Seaside Pirate theme was inspired by my daughters' ideas as so was the choice of Emojis and Clip art png images across the site.

 ### Technical Reference

 Firstly I would like to thank my mentor Richard Wells and the Community at Code Institute for their guidance and support throughout this JavaScrip Project Portfolio2.